gcc-mirror/gcc/gcc/config/sh/sh.md

 			   (label_ref (match_dup 2))
 			   (pc)))])

-;; FIXME: These could probably use code iterators for the compare op.
+;; FIXME: These don't seem to have any effect on the generated cbranch code ;;	  anymore, but only on some register allocation choices.
 (define_split
   [(set (pc)
 	(if_then_else (le (match_operand:SI 0 "arith_reg_operand" "")